Ben BIG RIG Robb

 What gear do you like to use?

-I like using the 8-Flight System which is a stem and flight lock system.
+I like using the Condor System which is a plastic molded stem and flight system.
 I figured out that darts is about consistency from routine, throwing action and gear, meaning if I’m throwing darts with standard flights they bend out of shape differently.
-So every dart can be slightly different and in a game of millimetres it’s important to have a consistent setup and shaped flights that lock into the stem.
-They seem to hold their shape better.
+So every dart can be slightly different and in a game of millimetres it’s important to have a consistent setup.
+They just seem to hold their shape better.

 Who is your biggest rival?